Can Large Language Models Master Complex Card Games?: Experiments

 \vpara{Experimental Design.} To test whether the models lose their general capabilities after mastering the games, we evaluate the models' performance of general knowledge question answering, mathematics, and coding before and after fine-tuning, using MMLU-Pro~\cite{wang2024mmlu}, Math-500~\cite{lightman2023let}, and HumanEval~\cite{chen2021evaluating} benchmarks.
 If general capabilities decline after fine-tuning on games, can further fine-tuning on knowledge, mathematics, and coding data help restore these general capabilities to some extent?

-\vpara{Results and Analysis.} The results are shown in Figure~\ref{fig:general_ft}.
+\vpara{Results and Analysis of General Benchmarks.} The results are shown in Figure~\ref{fig:general_ft}.
 The mixed models fine-tuned on all games show significant declines in their abilities in knowledge-based question answering, mathematics, and coding.
 We then further fine-tune the game model on a mixed dataset composed of knowledge data, mathematics data, coding data, and game data.
 The proportions of these four types of data were 20k, 20k, 20k, and 8k, respectively.
 The 8k game data consists of 8 games, with 1k data points for each game.
 The quantities and proportions are chosen by referring to previous work on general knowledge recovery~\cite{zhengspurious}.
 The knowledge data, mathematics data, and coding data are taken from part of Tulu-3's post-training data~\cite{lambert2024t}, as this model has made all its post-training data open source.
 The evaluation results of the model fine-tuned with the general data are shown in Figure~\ref{fig:general_ft}.
-As shown in the table, fine-tuning with general data restores the model's capabilities in knowledge-based question answering, mathematics, and coding to some extent.
+As shown in the table, by further fine-tuning on specific types of data, the model can restore its ability in specific areas to some extent, as demonstrated in the paper with knowledge-based question answering, mathematics, and coding capabilities.

+\vpara{Results and Analysis of Games.} To evaluate the impact of general data fine-tuning on game performance, we provid the performance of the models on all games before and after fine-tuning with general data in Table~\ref{tab:exp_general_game}.
+From the table, it can be seen that the model's performance on games has remained mostly unchanged (slight improvements or stability in 5 games, and slight decreases in 3 games), indicating that the model regains a certain level of general capability while maintaining its gaming ability.

 \vpara{Different Model Types.} In the three non-gaming benchmarks (MMLU-Pro, Math-500, and HumanEval), after fine-tuning on game data, GLM exhibites greater performance degradation compared to LLaMA.
 Furthermore, after fine-tuning on general-purpose data, GLM showes a lower degree of recovery on all three benchmarks relative to LLaMA, particularly on MMLU-Pro.
 This indicates that LLaMA is better than GLM at maintaining general capabilities, especially in retaining general knowledge.
 This may be related to the differences in training data and training methods used by the two models.